VictorGranado/UI-MT_redefined/README.md

 - powering the SD module
 - powering the RTC
 - powering the CardKB
+- powering the AD9833 module
 - powering external low-current sensor modules

-The power system should be stable enough to support the display, storage, keyboard, sensors, and utility interfaces without brownouts.
+The power system should be stable enough to support the display, storage, keyboard, sensors, AD9833 module, and utility interfaces without brownouts.

 ---